My Dinner

 • Add the yoghurt, poppy seeds and cinnamon and lemon zest to the bowl.
 Whisk the ingredients until you achieve a smooth batter.

-• In a separate bowl, sieve the flour and baking powder together.
+• In a separate bowl, sieve the flour and baking powder (affiliate link) together.

 • Pour the wet ingredients into the dry ingredients, then whisk to completely combine.